shiuandai/Oldagram/README.md

 ---

-> The **Hometown Homepage** is my first static website in which I introduce my hometown spots and brief information to visitors who can review and knowing more about Taiwanese culture.
+> The **Oldagram** is my sixth static website in which I introduce my hometown spots and brief information to visitors who can review and knowing more about Taiwanese culture.
 Welcome to contact me if you need a local tour guide.

 I start the Scrimba Module 2 course- Web dev basics and learn how to use basic HTML & CSS knowledge.
-At the end of the course, I follow the Figma template to finish my hometown page where you can know more about me, take a look at the → [My Hometown Homepage](https://shiuandai.github.io/Hometown-Homepage/).
+At the end of the course, I follow the Figma template to finish my hometown page where you can know more about me, take a look at the → [Oldagram](https://shiuandai.github.io/Oldagram/).

 ## How I start the project?